 - a.
 Fourteen community members will be elected for two-year terms.
-Terms will run from January to the December. b.
-Elections will occur at the Annual General Meeting of CUSCAC. - c.
+Terms will run from January to December.
+Elections will occur at the Annual General Meeting of CUSCAC. - b.
 To ensure that there is a staggered turnover of members and maintenance of diversity, seven (7) community positions will come up for election in Year A and seven (7) will come up for election in Year B. - i.
-Categories in Year A (those years ending in an even number) will be Children, Community Advocacy, For-Profit, Parent groups, Persons with disabilities, Seniors, plus one (1) additional member to total 7. - ii.
-Categories in Year B (those years ending in an odd number) will be Aboriginal, Arts and Hobbies, Faith-based, Sports and Recreation, Youth plus two (2) additional members to total 7. - d.
+Categories in Year A (those years ending in an even number) will be Children, Community Advocacy, For-Profit, Parent groups, Persons with disabilities, Seniors, plus one (1) additional member to total 7. - Categories in Year B (those years ending in an odd number) will be Aboriginal, Arts and Hobbies, Faith-based, Sports and Recreation, Youth plus two (2) additional members to total 7. - c.
 A general invitation will be posted on the TDSB website inviting members of the community to the Annual General Meeting.
-Current permit holders will be emailed a notice of the meeting by the Permit Department, where possible. - e.
-Candidates will be identified by the category(ies) of permit holder (see 2b) they represent and will be allowed to issue a short statement to indicate why they wish to be a voting member. - f.
-Candidates must declare their candidacy in advance of the Annual General Meeting and must have attended in person a minimum of 1 entire meeting during the past year.

-- g.
-One (1) election ballot will be issued to each active permit holder (regardless of how many permits they hold).
-Only permit holders with valid ballots will be allowed to vote during the election. - h.
+Current permit holders will be emailed a notice of the meeting by the Permit Department, where possible. - d.
+Candidates will be identified by the category(ies) of permit holder (see 2b) they represent and will be allowed to issue a short statement to indicate why they wish to be a voting member. - e.
+Candidates must declare their candidacy in advance of the Annual General Meeting and must have attended in person a minimum of 1 entire meeting during the past year. - f.
+One election ballot will be issued to each active permit holder (regardless of how many permits they hold).
+Only permit holders with valid ballots will be allowed to vote during the election. - g.
 Votes will be registered by secret ballot.
-All permit holders are eligible to vote for a representative from every membership category. - i.
-The candidate placing second may be designated that category's Alternate; failing a second place candidate CUSCAC voting members may appoint an Alternate.
+All permit holders are eligible to vote for a representative from every membership category. - h.
+The Candidate placing second may be designated that category's Alternative; failing a second place candidate, CUSCAC voting members may appoint an Alternate.